Staff / Management

 • You only pay for the work they do (as long as it’s more than the minimum wage).

-• As they can earn more money per hour, they may be inclined to sell (or upsell) more expensive services.
+• As they can earn more money per hour, they may be inclined to sell (or upsell) more expensive services, which could be off-putting for clients.

 Cons

-• You need to make sure, as they are employed, that they are getting at least the minimum wage for the hours they work.
-So you would need to check this every time they get paid.
+• You need to make sure that, as they are employed in your business, they are getting at least minimum wage for the hours they work.
+This needs to be checked every time they are paid, and supplemented if they are not making at least minimum wage.

-• If they are paid purely on commission, and they don’t think it’s high enough, they may go off and rent a chair elsewhere taking their clients with them (or set up in competition).
+• If they are paid purely on commission, and they don’t think it’s high enough, they may move elsewhere or become an independent worker, taking their clients with them to the detriment of your business.

-• If you’re VAT registered, you would need to think about whether you take this off before the commission is calculated.
+• If you’re VAT-registered, you would need to consider whether you take this off before the commission is calculated.

-In my opinion: If you want to go down this route, you may as well rent a chair to them.
-As long as you have a good contract, you won’t have the hassle of making sure they get paid minimum wage for the work they do.
+In my opinion: If you want to go down this route, you may as well rent a chair to them and/or set up your salon as a booth rental business.
+If you have a good contract, you can still attract clients and workers without the hassle of payroll.

 Hourly Pay/Salary vs Performance Bonus